-Park staff and planning team considered the most meaningful geographic areas to determine the analysis area.
+Park staff and planning team considered the most meaningful geographic areas to determine the analysis area (figures B-1 and B-2).
 The goals and objectives for the trail management plan and relationships between existing and potential visitor use patterns were considered.
 The trail network and coastal area were selected as destinations where high levels of use are currently or projected to cause impacts to natural, cultural resources, and visitor experiences.
-The trail network and coastal area comprises the majority of the high visitor use areas within the park where the trail management plan is facilitating access.
+The trail network and coastal area comprise the majority of the high visitor use areas within the park where the trail management plan is facilitating access.

-Figure B-1.
-Visitor Capacity Analysis Area - Alternative 1
+FIGURE B-1.
+VISITOR CAPACITY ANALYSIS AREA - ALTERNATIVE 1

-Figure B-2.
-Visitor Capacity Analysis Area - Alternative 2
+FIGURE B-2.
+VISITOR CAPACITY ANALYSIS AREA - ALTERNATIVE 2